center-for-threat-informed-defense/sightings_ecosystem/docs/technique-co-occurrences.rst

 Technique Co-Occurrences
 ========================
- For the purposes of this paper, a co-occurrence means that a sighting event contains more than one technique.
-Within our data, 18.96% of events contained co-occurrences.
+ For the purposes of this project, a co-occurrence means that a sighting event contains more than one technique.
+Within our data, around 19% of events contained co-occurrences.
 Interestingly, we discovered multiple events contained the same cluster of techniques.

 .. figure:: _static/TTP_co-occurrences-v7.png
    :alt: Top 15 Technique Co-occurrences.